UniMath/agda-unimath/src/order-theory/initial-segments-ordinals.lagda.md

-# Initial segments on ordinals
+# Initial segments of ordinals

 ```agda
 module order-theory.initial-segments-ordinals where